 The Dell Support Center tool helps you maintain your Dell computer in real time.
 However, if you have never seen or used this tool before, it can be difficult to understand.

-This is part 2 of a 3-part series on the free Dell support tool (now called My Dell).
+This is part two of a three part series on the free Dell support tool (now called My Dell).
 Here we look at using the most appropriate options to ensure your machine remains in good working order.

 We look at things like PC Checkup, Device Space Manager and some of the recommended actions your machine may advise you of, such as Device Driver Updates.

-Part 3 shows you other features of the software tool I think is useful for home users.
+Part Three shows you other features of the software tool I think is useful for home users.

-Step 5 gives you the opportunity to share your experiences of using the Dell Support Center/My Dell.
+Section 5 of this page gives you the opportunity to share your experiences of using the Dell Support Center/My Dell.
 Did it help you to fix a problem?
 Did it cause you problems?

 Write your own personal web page by completing the form at the bottom of this page.